Generic Name: clonidine hydrochloride

-The antihypertensive effect is reached at plasma concentrations between about 0.2 and 2.0 ng/mL in patients with normal excretory function.
+The antihypertensive effect is reached at plasma concentrations between about 0.2 to 2.0 ng/mL in patients with normal excretory function.
 A further rise in the plasma levels will not enhance the antihypertensive effect.

-Clonidine hydrochloride is indicated in the treatment of hypertension.
-Clonidine hydrochloride may be employed alone or concomitantly with other antihypertensive agents.
+Clonidine hydrochloride tablets, USP are indicated in the treatment of hypertension.
+Clonidine hydrochloride tablets may be employed alone or concomitantly with other antihypertensive agents.

-An excessive rise in blood pressure following discontinuation of clonidine hydrochloride therapy can be reversed by administration of oral clonidine hydrochloride or by intravenous phentolamine.
-If therapy is to be discontinued in patients receiving a beta-blocker and clonidine concurrently, the beta-blocker should be withdrawn several days before the gradual discontinuation of clonidine hydrochloride.
+An excessive rise in blood pressure following discontinuation of clonidine hydrochloride tablets therapy can be reversed by administration of oral clonidine hydrochloride or by intravenous phentolamine.
+If therapy is to be discontinued in patients receiving a beta-blocker and clonidine concurrently, the beta-blocker should be withdrawn several days before the gradual discontinuation of clonidine hydrochloride tablets.